webtions/Marketplace/README.md

 All theme submissions and discussions around submissions must follow our [community standards](https://ghost.org/conduct/).

 After 5 years of running a large open source project, our bullshit tolerance levels are extraordinarily low.
 If you troll in any way, you'll be banned and reported to Github.
 The end.

+# Copyright & License

+Copyright (c) 2017-2018 Ghost Foundation - Released under the [MIT license](LICENSE).
+Ghost and the Ghost Logo are trademarks of Ghost Foundation Ltd. Please see our [trademark policy](https://ghost.org/trademark/) for info on acceptable usage.